How to Build a Custom WooCommerce Shop Page

 Step #1: Install and activate the WooCommerce Product Table plugin

-Step #2: Add product tables to the default WooCommerce shop page, category pages, and any additional pages
+Step #2: Add product tables to the default WooCommerce shop page and category pages

-Your default WooCommerce shop page, category pages, and any other pages should now be displaying product tables on the front-end.
+Save your changes, and your default WooCommerce shop page, category pages, and any other pages should now display product tables on the front-end.

 Step #3: Configure the product table

 Read through the other options on the WooCommerce Product Table settings page, and use them to configure your product tables.
 These options will be used on all the pages where you have enabled product tables (e.g. the WooCommerce shop front page).

 When you’re done, it might look something like this:

 Alternate option – shortcode method

 If you don’t want to enable product tables globally in your WooCommerce shop, then you can use the shortcode method instead.